TassosSim/TassosSim/README.md

 ![Header](./header-img.png)
 # About Me:
-I’m learning more about pentesting and development in my spare time.
+I’m learning more about pentesting and development in my spare time.<br>
 Right now I'm experimenting with coding, learning new languages, and building projects to improve my coding skills.

 **Currently learning:**